google/WebFundamentals/src/_langs/en/updates/2015-08-29-using-manifest-to-set-sitewide-theme-color.markdown

 <div class="clear"></div>

-The problem is, you have to define the theme color on every single page, and if you have a large site or legacy site, making a lot of site wide changes is not feasible.
+The problem is, you have to define the theme color on every single page and if you have a large site or legacy site then making a lot of site wide changes is not feasible.

 Starting in Chrome 46 (Beta September 2015), adding in a `theme_color` attribute to your manifest will have the effect of applying the colour automatically